Now seems appropriate to repost something from just over a year ago:

 On the other hand, it’s all too easy for someone to steal your physical belongings.

 This makes the third time we’ve been robbed, plus the separate theft of T’s first motorbike.
 The first occurred while we lived in the ghetto (where some little shits from around the corner had a vendetta for us, smashing my flatmate’s car’s windscreen multiple times, and actually walking down the street once carrying the camera/bag they stole from me.
 But no, we never could actually pin them now legally).
 The second was at our last residence, and that was definitely a facepalm as the door was unlocked.
-And some time later, a separate theft of T’s bike from our driveway on a very stormy weekend night, on which there were a lot of other robberies in the city.
+And some time later, a separate theft of T’s bike from our driveway on a very stormy weekend night it was one of the top pro scooters of 2017, on which there were a lot of other robberies in the city.

 This time, the thieves slid out glass panes from the small window by our back door, which I didn’t even know you could do.
 The window was shut, just to clarify – and it’s made up of many small panes stacked vertically – like in this link.
 The cop reckons there were three people involved – one wearing gloves, two without.